Gero Miesenböck FRS

 It is sometimes said that the greatest challenge for science in the 21st century is to understand consciousness in biological terms.
 Would you agree?

 I disagree.
 Some days I think consciousness is impossible to grasp, and other days that it is trivial.
 But I do believe that it is purely a product of our nervous system, and that there are no special laws of nature required to explain it.
 Perhaps the conscious self is an illusion that the brain creates that makes us think that someone is home, when in reality there is no one home.
-I don't think this is a depressing outlook, on the contrary I find it exhilarating.
-The conscious self is like an elegant, efficiently designed interface on a computer: a simple clean unified view of yourself that hides the mess of wires underneath.
-But now I'm going out on a limb.
-I'm not sure I'm even making sense.
+I don’t think this is a depressing outlook, on the contrary I find it exhilarating.
+The conscious self is like an elegant, efficiently designed interface on a computer: a simple, clean, unified view of yourself that hides the mess of wires underneath.

 What brought you to Oxford?